yagebin79386/chatbot-smart-home/README.md

 	• Format Data for Training: Each dialogue can be represented as input-output pairs in a JSON or CSV format, such as:
 		○ Input: "User: I’m interested in setting up a smart thermostat.
 AI: Great!
 Do you already have any existing smart devices?"
 		○ Output: "User: Yes, I have a smart speaker."
+####Firstly the smart system related dialogue are generated seperating according to listed 6 different smart system:
+1: Smart Lighting System
+2: Smart Heating System
+3: Smart AV (Audio-Visual) System
+4: Smart security/surveillance system
+5: Smart Shade/Shutter System
+6: Smart Air/Venting System

+For each of the above system there is a conditional logical questionair based on the user's preference for use scenarios in that system.
+This has been done through seperate python script (please find in the main branch).
+For each questionair, based on the user's choice for scenario, the products and their choice for brands for legecy home appliances and systems, it will propose a final smart implementation plan for the chosen smart system.
+As well as 3 metrics of the total estiamted cost, the ecological rating as well as the installation complexity.
+All those dialogues are output to a single json file called "smart_home_dialogues.json", that is reserved for later model fine-tuning.

 ##2.
 Fine-Tune GPT-2 with the Custom Dataset